PZL2004/ECG-PPG/README.md

 [3] P. Van Gent, “Welcome to HeartPy,” Python Heart Rate Analysis Toolkit, https://python-heart-rate-analysis-toolkit.readthedocs.io/en/latest/ (accessed Sep.
 27, 2023).

-If any other references were missed here, they are referenced in the code or in the folders for the code.
+If any other references were missed here, they are referenced in the code or in files related to the code.